Retry failed transcriptions

 • "No internet connection": Check your network and try again.

-• "Is your microphone muted?" or "We couldn't hear you": Includes Select microphone and Troubleshoot buttons, and shows the name of the mic that had the issue.
+• "Is your microphone muted?" or "We couldn't hear you": Names the mic that had the issue and includes Select microphone and Troubleshoot.

-• "Microphone disconnected": Click Insert to recover any partial text transcribed before the mic disconnected.
+• "Microphone disconnected": Click Insert to recover partial text transcribed before the disconnect.

 • "Unable to access mic": Click Restart App and try again.

-• "Selected microphone is unavailable": The microphone you previously selected has been disconnected.
-Click Choose Microphone to select a different one.
+• "Selected microphone is unavailable": Your previously selected mic was disconnected.
+Click Choose Microphone to pick another.

 • "Microphone unavailable": Another app may be using your microphone, or your audio driver needs attention.
-Click Troubleshoot for help.
+Click Troubleshoot.

 • "Microphone error": An unexpected problem occurred accessing your microphone.
-Click Troubleshoot for help.
+Click Troubleshoot.

 Retrying from history: